Can Wasps Really Smell Our Fear: The Buzz On Fear

 Scientific research suggests that wasps cannot sense or smell fear directly, despite their sharp senses.
 However, their sensitive olfactory system allows them to detect pheromones released by humans and animals when they are afraid.

-can wasps sense fear
+can wasps sense or smell fear

 Senses of a Wasp